MarcusQuist/Portfolio/README.md

 ![alt text](https://i.imgur.com/SISDcHE.png)

-# PWC Case - Kafka
+# PwC Case - Kafka
 **Producer** \
 It has been assumed that a Kafka Producer may send more than one record.\
 The user is asked to enter a clientId and clientName for each record to be sent.